At the recreational level, the serve return is one of the most overlooked tennis strokes.

 (Serve Return Tennis Drills – videos)

-The following pieces of advice will make you understand how to maximize your chances for a better serve return and eventually be in control of the point from the first stroke:
+The following pieces of advice will focus on maximizing your chances for a better serve return and eventually be in control of the point from the first shot:

 1. First thing that a player must do is to analyze the type of serves the opponent likes to hit: flat, slice or kick?